-WAS SHINGTON, D.C.
-20549 FORM 10-Q (Mark One) ⊠ QUARTERLY REPORT PURSUANT TO S OF 1934 ECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT FOR THE QUART ERLY PERIOD ENDED Septembe r 30, 2020 OR ☐ TRANSITION REPORT PURSUANT TO S OF 1934 ECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT FOR THE TRANSITIO ON PERIOD FROMT o Comn ission File Number 001-36500 (Exact name of Delaware (State or other jurisdiction of Therapeutics of registrant as specified in its char 94-3103561 (I.R.S.
-Employer incorporation or organization) Identification No.) 7575 Gateway Blvd, Suite 110 Newark, CA (Address of principal executive offices) 94560 (Zip Code) (Registrant) (510) 293-8800 s telephone number, including area code Securities registered pursuant to Section 12(b) of the Act: Trading Name of each exchange Title of each class Common stock, \$0.0001 par value per share symbol(s) CBAY on which registered Nasdaq Global Select Market Indicate by check mark whether the registrant (1) has filed 1934 during the preceding 12 months (or for such shorter period requirements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted of Regulation S-T (§232.405 of this chapter) during the preceding files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large ac an emerging growth company.
-See the definitions of "large accel company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+FORM 10-Q (Mark One) ☑ QUARTERLY OF 1934 REPORT PURSUAN T TO SECTION 13 OR 15(d) ( OF THE SECURITIES EXCHANGE ACT FOR TH E QUARTERLY PERIOD ENDEDM arch 31, 2021 OR ☐ TRANSITION OF 1934 REPORT PURSUAN T TO SECTION 13 OR 15(d) ( OF THE SECURITIES EXCHANGE ACT FOR THE TR ANSITION PERIOD FROM то Commission File Number 001-3650 00 • Bay Therapeut ct name of registrant as specified in its · · Delaware (State or other jurisdiction of incorporation or organization) 94-3103561 (I.R.S.
+Employer Identification No.) 575 Gateway Blvd, Suite 110 Newark, CA dress of principal executive office 94560 (Zip Code) (I (510) 293-8800 Registrant's telephone number, including are a code) Securities registere d pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered 001 par value per share CBAY Nasdaq Global Select Market 1934 during the preceding by Section 13 or 15(d) of the Securities Exchange Act of d to file such reports), and (2) has been subject to such filing ive Data File required to be submitted pursuant to Rule 405 er period that the registrant was required to submit such pany.
+See the definitions of "l iler, anon-accelerated filer, a smaller reporting company or ," "smaller reporting company," and "emerging growth Large accelerated filer Accelerated filer Non-accelerated filer $\boxtimes$ Smaller reporting company Emerging growth company $\Box$ If an emerging grow wth company, indicate by che ck mark if the registrant has elected not t to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\ \square$

-Smaller reporting company

-Emerging growth company

-\square
+As of April 30, 2021, there were 68,995,772 shares of the registrant's common stock outstanding.

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes
+Yes 🗆 No 🗵